 (Name of attribute)

 Attributes are referenced by their names in camel-case with initial letters in lower case, or space-separated names in all lower case (“visuallyConspicuous” or “visually conspicuous”).

+(Portrayal register item)

+Items from the IHO portrayal registry are referenced by their registered name and item type (“line style SCLBDY51”).
+The portrayal registry is a component of the IHO Geospatial Information Registry (https://registry.iho.int).